United States

 The Eyes

-The eyes are the Pantherette’s second most important visual characteristic after the black coat: large, gold to yellow-green, and strikingly bright against the black face.
-The contrast between the black coat and the golden eyes produces exactly the visual impression associated with the panther’s gaze — luminous, alert, and compelling.
+The eyes are the Pantherette’s second most important visual characteristic after the black coat: large, gold to yellow-green, and bright against the black face.
+The contrast between the black coat and the golden eyes produces the visual impression associated with the panther’s gaze — luminous and alert.

 The Body